zhans00/CFS/README.md

                      $ ./main.out 5
         Here, 5 is the number of processes.
     2) to run with specific values, provide two arguments:
-        "-file" and the name of the .txt file with processes.
+        "-f" and the name of the .txt file with processes.
         For example, $ gcc main.c -o main.out
-                     $ ./main.out -file processes.txt
+                     $ ./main.out -f processes.txt
     Structure of the .txt file is the following:
     The first line: the number of processes
     Next n lines: priority, burst time, and arrival time. (they must be valid positive integers: